cmontemuino/tech-knowledge-base/blog-posts/amd-mi300x-hardware-exploration/README.md

 ### Deep Learning Optimization

 Deep learning training is highly parallelizable and scales well with more compute cores, leading to better throughput.
-Full memory bandwidth is paramount to support larger batch sizes.
+Full memory bandwidth is essential to support larger batch sizes.
 The SST-PP Profile 0 is ideal for this type of workload because:

 - **Maximum parallelism**: All cores are available for data preprocessing and model computation
 - **Consistent performance**: Stable frequencies provide predictable training times